Arrest made in connection to crash that killed Georgia State Patrol trooper in Gwinnett County

 Trooper Jimmy Cenescar was trying to stop a motorcycle for a traffic violation on Interstate 85 North near Old Peachtree Road on Sunday.
 GSP says Cenescar’s patrol car left the roadway during a pursuit and hit an embankment.
 He died at Northside Gwinnett Hospital.

-GSP announced on Friday that Garrison Ayala Rodriguez was arrested in Norcross by troopers and the Gwinnett County Police Department.
+GSP announced on Friday that Gerson Ayala Rodriguez was arrested in Norcross by troopers and the Gwinnett County Police Department.

 Gov. Brian Kemp issued a statement on Friday saying that he was “thankful for the tireless work” of investigators.